HengGao12/OAML/README.md

 ```

 ### Outlier Synthesis in Latent Space
-To synthesize outliers for outlier exposure training, please refer to [DreamOOD](https://github.com/deeplearning-wisc/dream-ood) code repository for installation.
+To synthesize OOD samples for outlier exposure training, please refer to [DreamOOD](https://github.com/deeplearning-wisc/dream-ood) code repository for installation.
 Note that, here we use `xformers==0.0.13`.

 The first step outlier sampling by k-NN
 ```python